 Does Florida Require Motorcycle Headlights?

 Yes, motorcycle riders are required to use headlights at all times while riding their motorcycle.
 Since 1978, motorcycles have been wired so that the headlamp is always on when the bike is running.
 Florida allows modulating headlights to be utilized during daylight hours.
-Modulating headlamps are an aftermarket feature that causes the headlamp to flicker.
+Modulating headlamps is an aftermarket feature that causes the headlamp to flicker.
 Many riders believe that the modulating headlamps cause their motorcycle to be more visible than the standard “always-on” headlight.
 The failure to do so may be used to show the comparative fault of the rider, in the event that there is an accident.

 What Equipment is Mandatory for Motorcycle Riders?